Search

 About

 Being a doctor is a privileged position which has at its heart a real and deep-seated vocation to help people.
-Its a demanding and challenging profession, but very rewarding.
-Our course focuses on relating your learning to real life, using scenarios and clinical problems from patients, with an emphasis on developing your clinical experience as well as your theoretical knowledge from the start.
+It’s a demanding and challenging profession, but very rewarding.
+Our course focuses on relating your learning to real life, using scenarios and clinical problems from patients, with an emphasis on developing your clinical experience and theoretical knowledge from the start.

 At Norwich Medical School, we believe in learning in context.
-From the very first weeks of our course, you will spend time every week in clinical practice, ensuring that you are able to apply your learning to patients in the same week.
+From the very first weeks of our course, you’ll spend time every week in clinical practice, ensuring that you're able to apply your learning to patients in the same week.
+You’ll explore anatomy linked to clinical practice in our anatomy facility, including dissection.
+You’ll have access to a varied range of clinical placements in acute hospital wards, specialist units and general practice.
+And, we’ll focus on linking theory with practice across the course, including during small-group teaching sessions and within primary care placements.

 Disciplines